fontlabcom/getgo-fonts/docs/zotosans-deseret.md

 ---

-## Coto Sans Deseret
+## Zoto Sans Deseret

-Coto Sans Deseret is a design for the Deseret script.
+Zoto Sans Deseret is a design for the Deseret script.

 It contains 84 glyphs, and supports 85 characters from the Unicode blocks: Deseret.